armwaheed/stability-ai-toolkit/sd35-inpainting-onnx/README.md

 # Stable Diffusion 3.5 Inpainting in ONNX
-Gradio demo of inpainting using Stable Diffusion 3.5 Large, using the ONNX Runtime instead of PyTorch
+Gradio demo of inpainting using Stable Diffusion 3.5 Medium, using the ONNX Runtime instead of PyTorch

 ### Screenshot
 ![screenshot.png](./images/screenshot.png)